Dwyane Wade: Return to Miami (2018–2019)

 On February 8, 2018, at the NBA trade deadline, the Cavaliers overhauled their roster.
-Acquiring guards Jordan Clarkson, George Hill, Rodney Hood and Cedi Osman, the Cavaliers traded Wade back to the Miami Heat in exchange for a protected 2024 second-round draft pick.
+Acquiring guards Jordan Clarkson, George Hill and Rodney Hood, the Cavaliers traded Wade back to the Miami Heat in exchange for a protected 2024 second-round draft pick.
 At the funeral of Wade's long-time agent Henry Thomas in January, Wade mended relations with Riley.

-On February 9, in his first game, Wade was garnered a standing ovation and came off the bench in a 91–85 win over the Milwaukee Bucks.
-On February 27, Wade scored a season-high 27 points as the Heat rallied to beat the Philadelphia 76ers 102–101.
-On April 3, in a 101–98 win over the Atlanta Hawks, Wade reached 5,000 assists in a Heat uniform, becoming the ninth player to score 20,000 points and collect 5,000 assists with one team, joining Karl Malone, Bryant, Jordan, James, Larry Bird, John Havlicek, Oscar Robertson and Jerry West.
+On February 9, in his first game back with the Heat, Wade was garnered a standing ovation and recorded three points, two rebounds, two assists, and two blocks off the bench in a 91–85 victory over the Milwaukee Bucks.
+On February 27, he scored a season-high 27 points and made the game-winning shot as the Heat rallied to beat the Philadelphia 76ers 102–101.
+On April 3, in a 101–98 victory over the Atlanta Hawks, Wade reached 5,000 assists in a Heat uniform, becoming the ninth player to score 20,000 points and collect 5,000 assists with one team, joining Karl Malone, Bryant, Jordan, James, Larry Bird, John Havlicek, Oscar Robertson and Jerry West.
 On April 16, Wade scored 28 points to end the 76ers' 17-game winning streak and lead the Heat to a 113–103 Game 2 win over Philadelphia and even the first-round playoff series.
 He passed Larry Bird for 10th on the NBA's career postseason scoring list.

-In the off-season, Wade announced his intentions to retire after the 2018–19 season, re-signing with the Heat on September 18.
-He missed seven games in mid-November due to the birth of his daughter.
-On November 25, Wade scored a season-high 35 points, the most ever by a Miami bench player.
-On December 9, he scored 25 points in his 1,000th career game.
+In the offseason, Wade announced his intentions to retire after the 2018–19 season, re-signing with the Heat on September 18.
+Wade missed seven games in mid-November due to the birth of his daughter.
+On November 25, Wade scored a season-high 35 points in a 125–115 loss to the Toronto Raptors, setting a record for the most points scored by a Miami bench player.
+On December 9, he scored 25 points in his 1,000th career game as the Heat defeated the Los Angeles Clippers 121–98.

 On January 6, 2019, Wade became the third player in NBA history to record at least 20,000 points, 5,000 assists, 4,000 rebounds, 1,500 steals, 800 blocks and 500 three-pointers.
-Wade was named by NBA Commissioner Adam Silver as a special roster addition for the 2019 All-Star game, thus marking his 13th All-Star appearance.
+He was named by NBA Commissioner Adam Silver as a special roster addition for the 2019 All-Star game, thus marking his 13th All-Star appearance.
 Wade had received the second-most fan votes for guards in the Eastern Conference.
-On April 9, Wade played his last home game in Miami, scoring 30 points.
-In his final game the following night, Wade recorded his fifth career triple-double with 25 points, 11 rebounds, and 10 assists.
+On February 27, he recorded 25 points and made the game-winning three-pointer in a 126–125 victory over the Golden State Warriors.
+On April 9, Wade played his last home game in Miami, scoring 30 points in a 122–99 victory over the Philadelphia 76ers.
+In his final game against the Brooklyn Nets the following night, Wade recorded his fifth career triple-double with 25 points, 11 rebounds, and 10 assists as the Heat lost by a score of 113–94.